TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

-Flow Pattern "display a single Domain Object"
+Flow Pattern "display a single Domain Object"-
 ---------------------------------------------

 The second pattern is best put into action by a single method as well.
 We call it :php:`showAction()`.
-In contrast to :php:`indexAction` we have to to tell this method from outside which Domain Object is to be displayed.
+In contrast to :php:`indexAction`, we have to tell this method from outside which Domain Object is displayed.
 In our case, the offer to be shown is passed to the method as Argument:

 .. code-block:: php